pythonai170624/pages/4x-residuals-is-suitable-data.md

 Investigating residuals helps us:

 1. Assess if the linear regression assumptions have been met
-2. Detect patterns that indicate model inadequacy (“The model just isn’t good enough to capture what's really going on.”)
+2. Detect patterns that indicate model inadequacy (“The model just isn’t good enough to capture what's really going on”)
 3. Identify outliers or influential points
-4. Determine if transformations are needed
+4. Determine if transformations are needed (transformations=any change you apply to your data to make it more suitable for modeling. i.e. MinMaxScaler)
 5. Evaluate the overall fit of the model

-Residual investigation is a critical step in regression diagnostics to ensure that our model is valid and that our inferences and predictions are reliable.
+Residual investigation is a critical step in regression diagnostics to ensure that our model is valid and that our inferences and predictions are reliable

 ## Determining Suitability for Linear Regression through Residual Analysis